Kingxukai/linux/Documentation/usb/usb-serial.rst

     presently untested.

     The USA-28 isn't yet supported though doing so should be pretty straightforward.
-Contact the maintainer if you require this functionality.
+Contact the woke maintainer if you require this functionality.

   More information is available at: